Hydrodynamic limit of Robinson-Schensted-Knuth algorithm: The main result

-Since the function $z$ is increasing, the function $z$ does not change the content of the recording tableau by acting on the input of the RSK algorithm.
+Since the function $z$ is increasing, when acting on the input of the RSK algorithm it will not change the content of the recording tableau.
 Using the function $z$, we will get a sequence of independent random variables with the uniform distribution $U(0,1)$.
 Indeed [2]

 The permutation $\Pi$ is a random permutation with the uniform distribution on $S_n$, so $\Pi^{-1}$ is also a random permutation with the uniform distribution on $S_n$.
 If we act with a random permutation on a random increasing sequence with the uniform distribution we will get a sequence of independent random variables with the uniform distribution, thus the sequence is a sequence of independent random variables with the uniform distribution $U(0,w)$. \\